Brpds/Brpds/README.md

 - 👀 I’m interested in learning a lot!
 - 🌱 I’m currently graduating!
 - 💞️ I’m looking to collaborate in the future when I have the propper skills.
-- 📫 How to reach me?
-Maybe later :D.
+- 📫 Will post social media later...

 <!---
 Brpds/Brpds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.